Policy on Student Misconduct in Academic Studies

 Any student who observes academic misconduct before, during or after an examination or in any of the requirements established by the instructor for a given course is obliged to take personal responsibility for the situation by immediately reporting the matter to the instructor or course assistant.
 Any faculty member who observes or receives notice of alleged academic misconduct is required to take appropriate steps.
 Steps faculty members shall take are to gather the relevant information and whenever feasible meet with the student to discuss/review what appears to be a breach of this policy.
 If, following this initial fact finding process, the faculty member believes that the accusation has merit, the faculty member shall, depending on the seriousness of the offence, either:

-- verbally admonish the student; or
+- Verbally admonish the student;

-- issue a written notice to the student that his or her behavior may be in violation of campus policy and that, if repeated, such behavior will be subject to the disciplinary process;1 or
+- Issue a written notice to the student that his or her behavior may be in violation of campus policy and that, if repeated, such behavior will be subject to the disciplinary process;1 or

-- submit a written description of the incident and supporting materials, if any, to the Dean or Dean's designee for consideration of formal discipline.2
+- Submit a written description of the incident and supporting materials, if any, to the Dean or Dean's designee for consideration of formal discipline.2

 At the meeting, the student shall be presented with the allegation, as well as copies of any supporting documentation provided by the instructor.
-The Dean shall review the materials with the student, discuss any applicable University or campus policies and explain the disciplinary sanctions which the student may face if s/he is found to have violated the Student Academic Misconduct Policy.
+The Dean shall review the materials with the student, discuss the applicable University or campus policies and explain the disciplinary sanctions which the student may face if s/he is found to have violated the Student Academic Misconduct Policy.
 The accused student shall be provided with an opportunity to respond.

 After considering the accused student's response, the Dean shall determine whether there are sufficient grounds to believe that the allegation has merit.
-If merit is found, the Dean shall request that the student enter a plea which shall be one of the following: "guilty," "not guilty" or "no contest."
+If merit is found, the Dean shall request that the student enter a plea which shall be one of the following: "responsible," "not responsible," or "no contest."

-The hearing notice shall include a brief statement of the factual basis of the charge(s), and the policies alleged to have been violated.
-If the Dean determines that either previous accusations or previous discipline involving the same student(s) is relevant to the case, all documents relating to same shall be made available for consideration at the hearing.
+The hearing notice shall include a brief statement of the factual basis of the charge(s) and the policy/policies or regulations alleged to have been violated.
+If the Dean determines that either previous accusations or previous discipline involving the same student(s) are relevant to the case, all documents relating to same shall be made available for consideration at the hearing.
 The accused student shall be provided with copies of these documents prior to the hearing.